 Inside CDCR Video, Rehabilitation

-Seeking Safety graduation at Valley State Prison
+Seeking Safety graduation at VSP

 Seeking Safety is just one part of the Youth Offender Program (YOP), which aims to provide a prison atmosphere focused on rehabilitation and motivating people who were sentenced to state prison as young adults.
 Peer mentors work alongside custody and clinical staff to address the unique needs of this population through programming, education, and positive community activities.